 The presence of this superhuman relic attracts the attention of Amanda Waller (Viola Davis), who you may remember as The Suicide Squad‘s recruiter.
 Adam is looked at as a potential threat.
 The Squad doesn’t intervene.
 Neither does Superman or Batman or The Flash (though they’re glimpsed on the bedroom wall of Adrianna’s teenage son).
 Instead the Justice Society books passage to Kahndaq to investigate just how dangerous Adam is.
 Pierce Brosnan is the clairvoyant Doctor Fate, Aldis Hodge is Hawkman, Noah Centineo plays Atom Smasher (think Ant-Man but he can only grow big), and Quintessa Swindell is the twirling Cyclone.
 If this sounds like the B list of the DC pages, that’s certainly how it feels.
 That superficiality extends to the villain (Marwan Kenzari), the Intergang leader who dons the devilish crown.
 He might be more forgettable than Justice League‘s baddie Steppenwolf (Ciarán Hinds) and that’s saying a lot.

 Jaume Collet-Serra directed Johnson in the pretty enjoyable Jungle Cruise.
 That collaboration was a better ride than this.
 Johnson is saddled with a hero (wait… NOT a hero!!!) who’s often a sullen bore.
 Very little of the actor’s dynamic personality comes through.
-It break through on occasion but not nearly enough.
+It breaks through on occasion but not nearly enough.
 We’re cooking at a low boil.
 Everything in Black Adam has been done with more pizzazz in other DCEU and especially MCU pictures.
 Dwayne Johnson (and Tina Turner) are right in this case.
 We don’t need another hero.